devlemire/employee-list/README.md

 # Project Summary

 In this project we will take a look at a basic employee management interface and learn how it works.
-In this project we will cover the following topics:
+We will cover the following topics by going through each stage and building out a part of the application all the way up to the black diamond where you will build the entire application from nothing:

 * State
 * Props